-Kathryn Striffolino has worked in international human rights and humanitarian affairs for the past 13 years focusing on civilian protection, human rights and mass atrocity crime documentation, and humanitarian response in conflict settings.
+Kathryn Striffolino has worked in international human rights and humanitarian affairs for the past 14 years, focusing on human rights and mass atrocity crime documentation, analysis and policy, and humanitarian response in conflict settings.

 As Senior Manager for Humanitarian Practice, she facilitates field research, analysis, and collective action to support humanitarian response operations and policy in nearly every ongoing response around the world.
 Prior to joining InterAction in December of 2017, Kathryn held research and advocacy positions for Amnesty International and Physicians for Human Rights, as well as the International Rescue Committee and Save the Children.
 She has been based in Mexico, Washington, D.C., London, and Turkey/Syria with frequent travel to conflict and emergency settings worldwide.